MelkWold/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-6](figure/unnamed-chunk-6-1.png)

-2. Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?\n
+2. Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?

 ### We can filter the interval that has the maximum number of steps using the "filter" function

 ```r